chizutest/docfx1/docfx_project/articles/europe/germany.md

 # Germany

 The Federal Republic of Germany has the highest GDP in Europe and fifth highest in the world.
 Its population is about 83 million.
+The Chancellor is Angela Merkel.

 ## Berlin